Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 Cracking the Controversy Around Vegetarians and Eggs

 Like veganism, the vegetarian diet was created to align with the fundamental belief that humans should coexist with animals peacefully.
-Groups who practiced vegetarianism at this time believed that slaughtering animals brutalized the human soul and were a moral betrayal.

 On the other hand, some argue that eggs are just an animal by-product similar to milk or butter.